 Common sense should prevail.
 Syndicate your material sparingly and carefully.

-Blogging can be a great deal of hard work, but also a great deal of fun.
+Blogging for law firms can be a great deal of hard work, but also a great deal of fun.
 Its purpose is to ensure your practice gets noticed, to maintain your website’s search engine ranking and to engage with your clients and prospects alike.

 If you are new to the art, give it a go, but remember to keep tabs on the performance of your posts.
 You can usually do this via tracking mechanisms on your website or simple share buttons like those at the foot of this post.